TheSecurityVault/website/content/posts/2022-02-18-securing-github-actions/index.md

 Also, github provides a configuration to specify which kind of actions can be run in an org/repo.

-You can choose to disable Github Actions, to allow any action to run, local actions only (from the same org or the same repo) or even go into more detail and specify action name or even commit hash
+You can choose to disable Github Actions, to allow any action to run, local actions only (from the same org or the same repo) or even go into more detail and specify action names or even commit hashes

 ### Pull Request Review Bypass